tghaleb/kilo/docs/philosophy.md

 ## The `kilo` approach

-By default kilo calculates statistics for each layouts but does not assign a score.
-There is a `scripts/score.rb` that can be used to assign scores to layouts.
-You can customize this script or create your own.
+By default kilo calculates statistics for each layouts and assigns a score.
+You can change the weights that control the internal scorer or write your own.
 Any scoring system will depend on your preferences and will be biased is some way.
 Sometimes, you might decide to select a layout that is not the highest scoring, but one that has good characteristics that you would like to see in a layout.

 ![same_finger_rp](images/layouts.db.score.svg)